Sports Backers: Active RVA

 Sports Backers added a number of programs in 2012 under the shared moniker, Active RVA, a region-wide initiative to motivate area residents, businesses and local governments in prioritizing physical activity a personal and regional.
 The organization has started a program to certify schools and businesses that excel in increasing physical activity for their students and employees.
 Another program encourages the use of stairs in fitness programs via a stairwell signage initiative.
 A fitness oasis program increases fitness opportunities in underserved areas of the region.

 Active RVA's success is assessed by a number of community indicators, giving the region a "C" grade for its overall fitness programs.

 The Active RVA effort includes Bike Walk RVA, a Sports Backers program to support bike and pedestrian friendly policies, programs and infrastructure projects.

 Sports Backers work with area leaders and public works staff to fund and install bike lanes, trails and sidewalks.
 The strength of the program is based on 40,000 individuals from around the region that are part of the Bike Walk RVA advocacy database.
 These advocates send e-mails, show up at public hearings, write letters and organize support for biking and pedestrian improvements in their neighborhoods.

 Sports Backers measures the success of the Bike Walk RVA program by measuring the annual total miles of new bike lanes, paved trails and dirt trails.
 In 2012, Sports Backers staff traversed every mile of existing bike lanes and trails (paved and dirt) in the Richmond region, creating a baseline report for the region's bike infrastructure.

 Kids Run RVA

-Each year, thousands of area youth participate in the Sports Backers' Kids Run RVA program which includes a variety of ways to support and reward youth athletic achievement.
+Sports Backers' Kids Run RVA is a program which includes a variety of ways to support and reward youth athletic achievement.
 In 2014, there were 10,000 youth that took part in the Kids Challenge running and walking incentive program at elementary schools throughout the Richmond region.
 Another program, the Healthy School Challenge rewarded middle and high school students for participating in the Ukrop's Monument Avenue 10k.
 A particular emphasis is placed on outreach to underserved schools by offering grants and support to encourage participation in specific programs.